US and European officials meet to discuss new sanctions on Russia

 The meeting, which lasted less than two hours, highlighted tariff actions, the need for collective action on whatever is determined on sanctions, and how to manage Russian sovereign assets that are still immobilized largely in Europe, among other issues.

-Officials with the White House, State Department and U.S. Trade Representative participated in Monday’s meetings.
+Officials with the Treasury Department, including Secretary Scott Bessent, as well as the White House, State Department and U.S. Trade Representative participated in Monday’s meetings.
 The European team includes staff focused on energy, sanctions, financial services and trade.

 The officials are set to meet again Tuesday.